Reviews and Comments

 My main complaint was that I think the simulation theory stuff was basically an unnecessary macguffin and didn't add to the themes (at least as far as they interested me).

-Baking and Pastry (Hardcover, 2009, J. Wiley) 3 stars
+Culinary Institute of America: Baking and Pastry (Hardcover, 2009, Wiley)

 A bit of a letdown